It's the feels you're looking for: an interview with Matt Goodfellow

 Night Feeds and Morning Songs, edited by Ana Sampson, is published by Trapeze.

-Songs of Scuttling and Slime: in Praise of Creepy Crawlies
+Songs of Scuttling and Slime: Poems about Creepy Crawlies

 Silly though it is, I am not a fan of insects – despite their tasteful ‘mini-beast’ rebrand.
 I was once so rattled by a sizeable spider that my husband told me that because spiders were ‘territorial’ there couldn’t possibly be another lurking.
 (As well as being cowardly, I am gullible, and blithely repeated this to people for years before someone pointed out what utter nonsense it was.)